SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ## Introduction

-Connecting a virtual machine to the internet requires a virtual network that is also connected to the non-virtualised network infrastructure outside of the cloud environment.
+Many use-cases of IaaS require virtual servers to be able to connect to network resources outside of the cloud environment, often to the internet.
-Because such networks break the isolation of the cloud environment, they must be created and managed by the CSP and made available to projects only in a controlled manner.

-In OpenStack, such CSP-managed networks are called _provider networks_, though providing access to the internet is not their only use case.
-Depending on the configuration, they may impose different usage restrictions and offer different methods of allocating IP addresses.

-External access to and from virtualised resources is a fundamental feature of IaaS, and providing this access is a hard requirement for any cloud provider.
+Openstack supports this by allowing CSPs to map non-virtualized networks onto specific virtual networks, such that virtual routers and servers can connect to them.

+Such networks will usually be created in a CSP-managed project and then shared to user projects using the network API's role-based access control feature.
+Because they have to be set up by the cloud provider, networks of this type are generally referred to as _provider networks_, though that term can also be used to refer to other types of CSP-managed virtual networks.

-However, OpenStack provider networks offer some design space regarding usage restrictions and IP address allocation.
+When setting up provider networks for external access, CSPs have a number of different options regarding usage restrictions and the allocation of IP addresses.
 This document defines a standardized setup for provider networks that offers external access in a way that is portable across SCS clouds.

 ### Glossary